Frail patient with cerebrovascular disease

 This broadcast will be especially useful for neurologists, therapists, geriatricians and anyone who works with elderly patients.
 Experts will discuss not only the theory, but also the practical aspects of managing complex cases.

-The main conclusion: Fragility is not a death sentence.
-Competent therapy and prevention can significantly improve the quality of life of older people.
+The main conclusion: Frailty is not a life sentence.
+Proper treatment and prevention can significantly improve the quality of life of older adults.

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.